cloudfoundry/cf-networking-release/README.md

 Then follow [the instructions for testing with the cats & dogs example](https://github.com/cloudfoundry-incubator/netman-release/tree/master/src/example-apps/cats-and-dogs).

+**NOTE:** There is a known issue where VMs on `bosh-lite` can start failing, particularly if the host machine goes to sleep.

+If you run `bosh vms` and see any failing VMs, then you can either recreate the individual failing vm(s) with `bosh recreate <vm_name>` or you can run `bosh deploy --recreate` to recreate all VMs.

 ## Deploy to AWS
 0. Upload stemcell with Linux kernel 4.4 to bosh director.
 Versions >= 3263.2 should work.